 As children, we all have imagined having superhero powers and fighting villains.
 Such pretend play for kids is beneficial as it fires their imagination and makes them creative.
-Even if it is wearing mother’s makeup and clothes or acting like a school teacher, the pretend play game takes them into another fascinating world.
+Even if it is wearing mother’s makeup and clothes as a costume or acting like a school teacher, the pretend play game takes them into another fascinating fantasy or make-believe world.
 It also helps keep the children entertained for a long time and boosts their physical and mental skills.
-In this post, we bring some interesting pretend play ideas that encourage them to play and enjoy more.
+In this post, we bring some interesting pretend play ideas and games that encourage them to play and enjoy more.
 You can also make beautiful memories by recording your little one’s imitations.

 When Do Kids Start Pretend Play?